Francesco Bolzoni: Loan to Imolese

 On 2 September 2019, he joined Serie C club Imolese on loan.

 Loan to Lecco

 On 15 January 2020 he moved to Lecco.
 The loan was extended for the 2020–21 season on 1 September 2020.

 Return to Bari

 Upon his return from loan, Bolzoni did not make any appearances for Bari in the first half of the 2021–22 season, and on 26 January 2022 his contract with the club was terminated by mutual consent.

 Rapperswil-Jona

 On 28 July 2022, Bolzoni signed with Rapperswil-Jona in the third-tier Swiss Promotion League.

 International career

 On 5 October 2007, Pierluigi Casiraghi called up Bolzoni, although still 18 years old, to form part of the Italy U-21 national team for the matches against Croatia and Greece.

 On 21 November 2007, he made his debut for the Italy U-21 national team, in a qualification match against Faroe Islands but did not make the final 23-man squad for the tournament.

+Management career

+In May 2023, Bolzoni announced his retirement from football due to a bad knee.
+After retiring, Bolzoni was hired as assistant coach under Giuseppe Sannino at FC Paradiso.